osfc-org-cn/registry/README.md

 1. Download `vendor.zip` file from Releases
 2. Extract `vendor.zip` to get the vendor folder
 3. Copy the vendor folder to the src directory
+4. Visit the website homepage and follow the setup wizard
-4. Installation complete, you can start using it now
+5. Installation complete, you can start using it now

 ## Requirements